gabel35/tree-house/README.md

 # Description

-The TREEHOUSE was created to help people i the neighborhood to connect in an easy and safe way.
-The app allows users to create an account and make posts and see others posts and contact other users.
-If a user has a dog, he/she can make a new post about asking if someone is available to watch the dog, while the user is out of town.
-If a user want to sell or looking to buy a used item, he/she also can make a post about it.
+The TREEHOUSE was created to help people in the neighborhood to connect in an easy and safe way.
+The app allows users to create an account and make posts and see others' posts and contact other users.
+If a user has a dog, they can make a new post asking if someone is available to watch the dog, while the user is out of town.
+If a user wants to sell or is looking to buy a used item, they also can make a post about it.
 If somene want to throw a party or invite kids to a Birthday party, they also can do it in a special category.
 Users also can attach a photo to their posts, edit or delete it.

 ## Table of Contents